Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 In spots, the river had flooded the portage, but the trail bed was good and so we just sloshed through the water.

-I'd entirely forgotten about the short portage before the Horse Portage.
-The current was such that we couldn't land where I wanted to, which turned out to be a good thing because we ended up at an easier landing.
+I'd forgotten about the short portage between Wheelbarrow Falls and the Horse Portage.
+The current close it it kept me bringing the canoe to land where I wanted to, which turned out to be a good thing because we ended up at the correct place.
 On this portage, we met a young couple that were heading to Crooked.
 They were carrying only two small packs in addition their canoe and two paddles (no spare).
 We greatly admire their gear discipline.

 We caught up with the scouts again on the Horse Portage.
 They plan to do it halfway and then camp for the night.
 We slog through.
 It's long, hot,